Elliott Shepard: Racing

 In the 1906 Vanderbilt Cup, a race started in 1904 by his cousin, William Kissam Vanderbilt II, Shepard lost control of his Hotchkiss HH car and hit two spectators who were killed in the incident.
-Unaware of what had happened, Shepard continued until reaching the service area at East Norwich.
-Here he was informed by his mechanic that his car may have collided with someone, and a telephone call to the race organisers confirmed what had happened.
-Upon hearing this, Shepard withdrew from the event.

 In 1907, Shepard was injured when he drove into a river in Monte Chiarl after a tire on his car became detached and sent the car bouncing over the bridge railing moving a further five yards into the river.
 He broke his collarbone with other slight injuries to his body.

 World War I

 During World War I, Shepard worked in a hospital for American volunteers for the French army in Chantilly, France.
 His work helped him to receive the Knight of the Legion de Honneur, the Croix de Guerre and the American Field Service Medal.
 He gave up his estate in Chantilly for those sick or wounded in the American Field Service.
 He served as president of the organization and chairman of its Paris Branch.